Ellen Robertson

 “The script is awash with quirks that give the programme a distinctive, sparky atmosphere well matched to the pair’s friendship… Clive and Robertson’s performances and chemistry are as a natural as you could hope, and so utterly endearing, the viewer feels right there with them when the awful news come.
 But the warmth – and the silliness – gives hope that everything might be all right despite it all.
 Yet, sadly, there isn’t a full series ready to binge, as this tender, witty pilot leaves you yearning to find out how the pair deal with the biggest of life’s issues through their love and humour.” – Chortle

-You can also find Ellen in hit TV shows such as Series 6 of BLACK MIRROR where she shares scenes with Ayo Edebiri.
+Prior to this, Ellen was personally chosen by Bong Joon-Ho’s for a role in his latest feature, MICKEY 17 opposite Robert Pattinson.
+On screen, Ellen can also be seen in hit TV shows such as Series 6 of BLACK MIRROR where she shares scenes with Ayo Edebiri.

 Praise for Ellen in ROBIN HOOD: